DaliaBasa/Active-Directory/ActiveDirectory.md

 Deploying IPAM is only possible on a computer inside the Active Directory forest, and it is possible to have more than one in a forest.
 IPAM cannot be deployed on a domain controller or a server that already hosts DHCP or DNS.
 IPAM uses a process called ‘Server Discovery’ which locates domain controllers, DNS servers, and DHCP servers.

 ### Network Time Protocol (NTP)
+Network Time Protocol is a protocol designed for the purpose of synchronizing clocks of computers in a network to a common time, in most cases it’s UTC. </br>
+As convenient as having all the clocks synchronized and updated with the ‘right’ time, it’s a very important aspect in organizations, it’s required for Kerberos, forensics, and time-based transactions.
+Regulations require synchronization to have an accuracy of 200ms (milliseconds) or better. </br>
+Network Time Protocol uses UDP to transfer data, this is due to the fast connection setup and response times UDP provides.
+The port number the protocol uses for listening and advertising is 123.

 ### Remote Access